brown-ccv/honeycomb-docs/docs/quick_start.md

 The simplest way to get started is creating a new repository using Honeycomb as a template.

 Go to https://github.com/brown-ccv/honeycomb and click on `Use this template` on the top right.
-Then select the organization and the name of your repository and click on `create repository from template`

 Alternatively, you can use GitHub CLI to create a new project based on the Honeycomb template repository.
 First, install GitHub CLI (https://cli.github.com/), then simply run on your terminal: